 The LMEC curatorial and library team welcomes university classes to visit our collections and exhibition, either through an in-person trip to the Central Library in Copley Square or via a remote visit.
-We offer broad overview lessons on historical geography, critical cartography, and research in the map collections, as well as thematically-focused discussions of specific groups of objects or exhibition topics.
+We offer broad overview lessons on historical geography, critical cartography, Boston history, and research in the map collections, as well as thematically-focused discussions of specific groups of objects or exhibition topics.
 We also offer instruction in digital methods for geography and cartography.

 To schedule a remote visit or talk for your class, please fill out this form: